MyWork52/Census-Income-Prediction-Project/README.md

     In the dataset Income is the target variable which has 2 classes so it termed to be s Classification Problem .
 Here the preddiction task is to determine whether a person makes over $50k a year.

+    We use all three sets of controls in our weighting program and "rake" through them 6 times so that by the end we come back to all the controls we use.
+The term estimate refers to population totals derived from CPS by creating
+    "weighted tallies" of any specified socio-economic characteristics of the population.
+People with similar demographic characteristics should have similar weights.
+There is on eimportant caveat to remember about this statement .
+That is that since the CPS sample is actually a collection of 51 stats samples each with its own probability of selection, the statement only spplies within state.